yhlleo/uaggan/README.md

 ----

+### Acknowledgment

-**Notes**: This project is based on the framework: [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)
+This code is based on the [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Thanks to the contributors of this project.